 Yes, once you have submitted your online entry and payment form, you will receive a confirmation email at the email address you supplied in the form.
 Keep a copy for your records.
 If you cannot find the confirmation email, be sure to check that it has not gone to your spam or junk folders.

 Can I enter by post?

 The 2018 judges are Patrick Allington, Michelle Cahill, and Beejay Silcox.
 Click here to learn more about the judges.

 Will you give me feedback about my story?

 Unfortunately, we don’t have the time or resources to comment on individual stories.

 How should I format my story?

-Online entries should be presented with 1.5 line spacing and in 12 pt font size.
+Entries should be presented with 1.5 line spacing and in 12 pt font size.
 The pages of stories should be numbered.
-The author’s name must not appear on the manuscript or in the name of the digital file.
+The author’s name must not appear in the body of the entry or or in the name of the digital file.